Tearsheet

 Share Issuance

-• Veru completed a public offering in October/November 2025, pricing a $25 million offering of common stock and warrants, with approximately $23.4 million in net proceeds, aimed at funding clinical development and general corporate obligations.
+• Veru Inc. completed an underwritten public offering on October 31, 2025, which included shares of common stock and warrants, generating approximately $23.4 million in net proceeds.

 Capital Expenditures